 Where to stay

-I won’t go into too much detail here: I’m writing a whole other post (will link here when done!) about where to stay in Hamburg, because I was really pleased with our hotel, Hotel Baseler Hof.
+I won’t go into too much detail here: I’ve done a whole post about where to stay in Hamburg, because I was really pleased with our hotel, Hotel Baseler Hof.
 This was really central and a good base to explore Hamburg from.

 How to get around